friguzzi/trill-on-swish/README.md

-# SWISH: A web based SWI-Prolog environment
+# SWISH: A web based SWI-Prolog environment integrated with examples from the TRILL Framework

 There are three ways to use SWISH, which we list in increasing order of
 complexity: